HenryKang1/pytorch_dockerfile_contest/README.md

 ```
 Or run them in the container to make temporary changes.

-This file is come from the detectron docker file and I add some of what I needs.
+This file is come from the detectron docker file and I add some of what I need.